Ph.D. in Earth, Environmental & Planetary Sciences, Brown University, 2022 (anticipated). Adviser: Dr. John F. Mustard

-B.S. in Geological & Environmental Sciences, with honors and distinction, Phi Beta Kappa,
+B.S. in Geological & Environmental Sciences, Stanford University, with honors and distinction, minor in History, 2015

 Chancellor Tisch Fellowship, Brown University, 2017

 Phi Beta Kappa, Stanford University, 2015

 Stanford Deans’ Award for Academic Achievement (9 to senior class of ~1700), 2015

 Stanford School of Earth Sciences Dean’s Award for Undergraduate Academic Achievement, 2015

 Stanford Department of Geological Sciences Outstanding Senior Award, 2015

 AIPG National Undergraduate Scholarship, 2015

 Stanford President’s Award for Academic Excellence (98th percentile, freshman class), 2012